sujonraihan/ibcs/Storage/module3-storage-center-front-end-cabling.md

 ## Summary

-Storage Center Front-End Cabling হল একটি critical aspect যা proper connectivity এবং performance ensure করে। Legacy Mode এবং Virtual Port Mode এর মধ্যে proper selection এবং multipathing configuration এর মাধ্যমে optimal performance achieve করা যায়।
+Storage Center Front-End Cabling is a critical aspect that ensures proper connectivity and performance.
+Optimal performance can be achieved through proper selection between Legacy Mode and Virtual Port Mode and multipathing configuration.

 **Key Takeaways:**
 - Choose appropriate connectivity mode based on requirements